perfdog/PerfDogExtension/README.md

 - Android
 - iOS
 - Windows
+- PlayStation
+- Xbox

 ## Access to PerfDogExtension

 ### 1. Integration of source files provided by PerfDog

 PerfDog will provide two source files, perfdog_extension.h and perfdog_extension.cpp.
 Users need to put them into the project.
 The files can be downloaded from https://github.com/perfdog/PerfDogExtension
+- PlayStation custom data extension requires additional source files to be integrated.
+Please obtain them on the official website or by contacting the sales manager.
+- Xbox platform requires additional firewall configuration to open host ports

 ### 2. Launch PerfDog Custom Data Extension